PostgREST/postgrest/configuration.rst

 Configuration Reloading
 =======================

-To reload the configuration without restarting the PostgREST server send a SIGUSR2 signal to the server process.
+To reload the configuration without restarting the PostgREST server, send a SIGUSR2 signal to the server process.

 .. code:: bash

   killall -SIGUSR2 postgrest

-To refresh the cache in docker:
+To reload the config in docker:

 .. code:: bash